jeffdoolittle/jeffdoolittle.github.com/software-leadership/leadership-style-matrix.md

 ## Authoritarian

 Authoritarian leadership emerges in environments low on empowerment and lacking in clarity.
 Such a context allows for little to no autonomy.
-Without a foundation of clarity, authentic trust cannot exist in such a situation.
+Authentic trust cannot exist in such a situation due to the lack of foundational clarity.
 This does not necessarily prevent an authoritarian leader from attempting to demand or mandate trust.
 Authoritarian leaders emerge in situations of ambiguity and frequently take arbirary actions.

 Crisis situations may call for the authoritarian style.
 However its consistent application stifles trust, autonomy, and innovation.
 The perpetual authoritarian crushes personal ownership, responsibility and accountability.
 Fragile trust may exist between the consistent authoritarian leader and certain individuals, but its arbitrary nature places it on an unstable foundation.
 Authoritarian leaders manage situations by controlling narratives and delegating authority only to a circle of relatively predictable and conformative individuals.